Lot4Fun/oceangraph-guide/index.md

 - `PSAL_ADJUSTED`
 - `PSAL_ADJUSTED_QC`

 ### 4-3.
-Position quality control
+Date and position quality control

+- Only profiles with `JULD_QC` values of 1 or 2 are used.
 - Only profiles with `POSITION_QC` values of 1 or 2 are used.
-- While the `POSITION_QC` check is passed, some data may still be unreliable, as shown in the red circle below.
-Please interpret with caution.
+- Even if a profile passes the `POSITION_QC` check, some data may still be unreliable.
+For example, as shown in the red circle below, caution is advised when interpreting such data.

     ![Position QC Check](./imgs/position_qc.png)